- Major in Mathematics

 The BS in Mathematics is appropriate for students planning graduate studies in mathematics or professional pursuits in the field of mathematics.
 The BS requires the completion of one of seven options: mathematics, actuarial science, applied mathematics, chemistry, physics, engineering, or computer science.
 More information on these options.

 - Major in Mathematical Finance

 The BS in Mathematical Finance is designed for students who are interested in finance and have the ability to dive deeply into mathematics.
 The program also provides an alternative for mathematics majors who find that they prefer a business-related program rather than a program in abstract mathematics.

 For students wishing to enhance their job finding potential in either field, the joint BS in Math and Computer Science requires the completion of 43 credits in Computer Science and 37 credits in Mathematics.

 In addition to the BS in Mathematics with a concentration in actuarial science, we offer courses approved for Validation by Education Experience (VEE) by the Society of Actuaries in applied statistical methods, corporate finance and economics.

-Recently offered courses include advanced calculus, algebra, combinatorics and graph theory, complex analysis, computer graphics, differential equations, differential geometry, dynamical systems, engineering mathematics, geometry, linear algebra, mathematical problem solving, number theory, numerical analysis, probability and statistics, set theory, and topology, in addition to many lower-division courses for majors and non-majors.
+Recently offered courses include abstract algebra, combinatorics and graph theory, complex analysis, computer graphics, differential equations, differential geometry, dynamical systems, engineering mathematics, geometry, linear algebra, mathematical problem solving, number theory, numerical analysis, probability and statistics, real analysis, set theory, and topology, in addition to many lower-division courses for majors and non-majors.